BytedTsinghua-SIA/DAPO/README.md

 Note:

-- The `DAPO w/o Token-level PG Loss & Dynamic Sampling -- AIME 44` script has been verified on the current verl and achieves 44 points on AIME, whose training record can be accessed in [wandb](https://wandb.ai/verl-org/DAPO%20Reproduction%20on%20verl?nw=u7n2j5sht28).
+- The `DAPO w/o Token-level PG Loss & Dynamic Sampling -- AIME 44` script has been verified on the current verl and achieves 44 points on AIME 2024, whose training record can be accessed in [wandb](https://wandb.ai/verl-org/DAPO%20Reproduction%20on%20verl?nw=u7n2j5sht28).

-- The final performance of DAPO (50 on AIME) is achieved using the full DAPO algorithm based on our internal codebase, which includes heavy engineering optimization code based on verl.
-The `DAPO Full` script provides the command to run the full DAPO algorithm.
-But we still have not verified it on verl.
+- The `DAPO Full -- AIME 50` script has also been validated on the latest verl version.
+It scores 50 points on AIME 2024.
+You can view the corresponding training record on [wandb](https://wandb.ai/verl-org/DAPO%20Reproduction%20on%20verl?nw=wmb4qxfht0n).

 ## Acknowledgement